The Trouble with Dental Implants: Risks, Complications, and Solutions

 Despite their high success rate, dental implants can pose risks that may affect overall oral health.
 Common dental implant complications include infection, implant failure, and nerve or tissue damage.
 These complications can arise from various factors such as poor oral hygiene, surgical errors, or the body’s response to the implant.

 Patients should be aware of these potential complications before considering dental implants.
 Infections at the implant site, loose implants, and nerve or tissue damage are among the most frequently encountered issues.
 Any of these issues can greatly impact the success of the implant and the patient’s oral health.
+For a reliable solution, dental implants in Rockville are designed to minimize risks and provide long-lasting results.

 Infection at the Implant Site